kubernetes/website/docs/user-guide/pods/single-container.md

 ## Deleting a pod

-If your pod was created using the `run` command, kubernetes creates a [Deployment](/docs/user-guide/deployments/) to manage the pod.
+If your pod was created using the `run` command, Kubernetes creates a [Deployment](/docs/user-guide/deployments/) to manage the pod.
 Pods managed by a Deployment are rescheduled if they go away, including being deleted by `kubectl delete pod`.
 To permanently